-So far, in 2021, the provinces of Heilongjiang, Hubei, Jiangsu, Jiangxi, Ningxia, Shaanxi, Tibet, Xinjiang, Zhejiang, as well as the cities of Beijing and Tianjin have raised their minimum wage standards.
-Meanwhile, the province of Jilin and the city of Chengdu stated they would adjust their minimum wages this year.
+So far, in 2021, the provinces of Heilongjiang, Hubei, Jiangsu, Jiangxi, Ningxia, Shanxi, Shaanxi, Tibet, Xinjiang, Zhejiang, Shandong, Jilin, Hainan, as well as the cities of Beijing and Tianjin have raised their minimum wage standards.
+Meanwhile, the city of Chengdu stated it would adjust its minimum wages this year.

 Currently, Shanghai has the highest monthly minimum wage among 31 provinces (RMB 2,590/US$400 per month) and Beijing has the highest hourly minimum wage (RMB 25.3/US$3.9 per hour).
 Six regions – Shanghai, Guangdong, Beijing, Tianjin, Jiangsu, and Zhejiang – surpassed the RMB 2,000 (US$308) mark in their monthly minimum wage standards.

 Last year, due to the COVID-19 pandemic, most regions postponed their minimum wage adjustment plans.
 Only three provinces – Fujian, Qinghai, and Guangxi – raised minimum wages.